Start here

 See how Fokaos builds weekly rhythms

-5. Documentation that people can use
+5. Documentation people can actually use

 Keep a small set of useful documents people can find and trust, rather than a giant library nobody uses.